dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="B-Tier Moveset"}
 {:.faded}

+> Mewtwo's unmatched power really skews the Psychic-type list.
+Just know that the remaining Psychic-types listed all have higher DPS than most top attackers of other Types.
+Mewtwo simply breaks the ceiling for what a #1 attacker is normally capable of.
+{:.note title="Comparison Note"}

 ### Espeon - MVE (Most Valuable Eevee)
 ![Espeon](https://img.pokemondb.net/sprites/home/normal/espeon.png)

 > Confusion + Psychic
 {:.note title="Optimal Moveset"}
 {:.faded}

+Every Trainer should collect Espeon by walking their best Eevee for 10km, and evolving it as their buddy for 25 Candy.
+It's hard to find a more accessible top attacker of any Type.
+Espeon is the best non-legendary Psychic-type by far, and so much easier to get than any others, Legendaries included.
+The best of the Eeveelutions deserves highest priority for Trainers new and old.

 ### Latios - Big Bro
 ![Latios](https://img.pokemondb.net/sprites/home/normal/latios.png)